-Despite a challenging economic background, Granite finished 2022 on a strong note, with SPNOI cash basis growth of 6.0% in the fourth quarter as compared with the fourth quarter of 2021, with further growth expected in 2023.
-Leasing momentum is robust on the back of high demand and strong fundamentals for modern logistics real estate in all of Granite's markets, which has driven double digit leasing spreads overall on our new and renewal leasing activity.
-To date, Granite has renewed just over 80% of the 9.7 million square feet of 2023 lease maturities at an average increase in rental rate of approximately 20%.
-Primarily as a result of the ten-year lease extension of our facilities in Graz, Austria, we have already renewed roughly 55% of our 2024 maturities, which further improves the stability of our cash flow.
+Despite challenging economic conditions, Granite finished 2023 on a strong note, with SPNOI - cash basis growth of 4.7% in the fourth quarter as compared with the fourth quarter of 2022, with further growth expected in 2024.
+Growth in market rent is moderating broadly, but leasing spreads overall remain positive on our new and renewal leasing activity.
+To date, Granite has renewed just over 74% of the 9.8 million square feet of 2024 lease maturities at an average increase in rental rate of approximately 15%, muted somewhat by the 10% increase on the 10-year renewal at our Graz property in Austria.

-Construction continues at Granite's ten active development and expansion projects and two forward property commitments, with expected completion dates between Q1 2023 and Q1 2024.
-Leasing momentum remains strong, and pre-leasing currently sits at 53% following roughly 520,000 square feet of new leases signed to date in 2023.
-The completion of Granite's active development pipeline is expected to contribute significantly to FFO, AFFO and NAV growth in 2023 and 2024.
+Construction continues at Granite's 3 active development and expansion projects, with expected completion dates between Q1 2024 and Q3 2024 and pre-leasing currently sitting at 96%.
+The completion of Granite's active development pipeline is expected to contribute significantly to FFO, AFFO and NAV growth in 2024 and 2025.